Wajeeh-Haider/mern-authentication/README.md

   cd server
   npm install
   nodemon app.js
-  Then create .env file into server's folder and add your secret keys into following env variables
+  Then create .env file into servers folder and add your secret keys into following env variables
 ```